MicrosoftDocs/win32/desktop-src/search/-search-sample-structuredquerysample.md

 ---
-Description: The StructuredQuerySample code sample demonstrates how to read lines from the console, parse them using the system schema, and display the resulting condition trees. ms.assetid: 9bb56d80-670e-4b2b-bf3f-40d0a75a89b6
+description: The StructuredQuerySample code sample demonstrates how to read lines from the console, parse them using the system schema, and display the resulting condition trees. ms.assetid: 9bb56d80-670e-4b2b-bf3f-40d0a75a89b6
 title: StructuredQuerySample
 ms.topic: article